sian-chen/PyTorch-ECGAN/README.md

 Please feel free to contact [Si-An Chen](https://scholar.google.com/citations?hl=en&user=XtkmEncAAAAJ) if you have any questions about the code/paper.

 ## Introduction
-We propose a new Conditional Generative Adversarial Network (cGAN) framework called Energy-based Conditional Generative Adversarial Network (ECGAN) which provides a unified view of cGANs and achieves state-of-the-art restuls.
+We propose a new Conditional Generative Adversarial Network (cGAN) framework called Energy-based Conditional Generative Adversarial Network (ECGAN) which provides a unified view of cGANs and achieves state-of-the-art results.
 We use the decomposition of the joint probability distribution to connect the goals of cGANs and classification as a unified framework.
 The framework, along with a classic energy model to parameterize distributions, justifies the use of classifiers for cGANs in a principled manner.
 It explains several popular cGAN variants, such as ACGAN, ProjGAN, and ContraGAN, as special cases with different levels of approximations.
 An illustration of the framework is shown below.
 <p align="center">
   <img width="60%" src="./images/ECGAN.png" />
 </p>